DenverEro/sql-challenge/README.md

 # Pewlett Hackard Employee Database Project
+(All assignment files are in folder called EmployeeSQL)
 ## Overview

 This project involves designing, implementing, and analyzing a database for Pewlett Hackard, a fictional company.
 The database contains historical employee data from the 1980s and 1990s, stored in six CSV files.
 The project is divided into three main parts: data modeling, data engineering, and data analysis.